aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/accessing-underlay-flags-of-dwg/_index.md

 import com.aspose.cad.fileformats.cad.cadobjects.UnderlayFlags;
 ```

-Now, let's break down the example into multiple steps.
+## Step‑by‑Step Guide

-## Step 1: Set the Resource Directory
+### Step 1: Set the Resource Directory
 ```java
 // The path to the resource directory.
 String dataDir = "Your Document Directory" + "DWGDrawings/";
 ```

-This step defines the directory where your DWG drawings are stored.
-Replace `"Your Document Directory"` with the actual path.
+Define where your DWG files live.
+Using a dedicated folder keeps the sample clean and portable.

-## Step 2: Load DWG File and Convert to CadImage
+### Step 2: Load the DWG File
 ```java
 // Input file name and path
 String fileName = dataDir + "BlockRefDgn.dwg";